 My scholarship focuses on the intersection of rhetoric and the technology.
 I’m interested in digital literacy, technology-mediated composing in networked environments, identity in networks, and the rhetoric of the digital, both as product and object of study.
 My PhD focus areas at ODU are technology & media studies and rhetoric, writing & discourse studies.

-I value collaboration among rhizomatically-connected actants.
+I study and value emergent rhetorical agency among agentive assemblages.
 I seek to reclaim the local ecology within globally-networking composing spaces.
 I value exposing mediation in technologies presumed to be instrumental.
 I find rhetoric enthralling.